areaDetector/areaDetector/_sources/ADEuresys/ADEuresys.rst.txt

 `ADEuresys class`_ describes this class in detail.

 ADEuresys_ uses the Euresys EGrabber_ SDK.
 It runs on most versions of Windows and Linux.
+The driver is identical on Windows and Linux, there is no OS-specific code in the driver.

 ADEuresys_ currently only supports CoaXPress frame grabbers.
 EGrabber_ also supports their CameraLink frame grabbers and GigE cameras.